 C.V.
-Starr Hand Surgery Center
+Starr Hand and Upper Extremity Center

 If you have an injury or condition affecting your hand, wrist, or elbow, it can be painful and frustrating.
 Fortunately, Mount Sinai West’s hand surgeons can help.
 Our experts hold Certificates of Added Qualifications in Hand Surgery from the American Board of Orthopedic Surgery, and have pioneered new minimally invasive surgical techniques.
 Our C.V.
 Starr Hand Surgery Service has been at the forefront of hand, wrist, and elbow care since 1952, and we have one of the oldest teaching fellowships in the country for hand surgery.
 Our hand surgeons also conduct research and routinely publish in medical journals and textbooks, bringing their knowledge and expertise to you in the exam room.
 Unlike many hand surgery specialists, we also treat children and teens.